 Understanding the importance of providing a judgment-free zone where you can feel affirmed and not shamed, I want to help you be the person YOU want to be.

-Growing up with a partial hearing loss, I had few role models I could relate to.
+Growing up and feeling so different, I had few role models I could relate to.
 I also felt different being a gay male and having a creative, non-linear way of thinking.

 I had the benefit of many affirming and validating therapists during my own process who accepted and affirmed my identity.
-These therapists saw me for who I am: hearing loss, being gay, and all were parts of who I was but not my entire self!
+These therapists saw me for who I am: being gay, having challenges, and all were parts of who I was but not my entire self!